Butrans Patch Dosage

 Administration of BUTRANS

 Instruct patients to apply immediately after removal from the individually sealed pouch.
 Instruct patients not to use BUTRANS if the pouch seal is broken or the patch is cut, damaged, or changed in any way.
+See the Instructions for Use for step-by-step instructions for applying BUTRANS.

 Apply BUTRANS to the upper outer arm, upper chest, upper back or the side of the chest.
 These 4 sites (each present on both sides of the body) provide 8 possible application sites.
 Rotate BUTRANS among the 8 described skin sites.
 After BUTRANS removal, wait a minimum of 21 days before reapplying to the same skin site [see Clinical Pharmacology (12.3)].